rodrigoesborges/infancia-grupo/research/tagging.md

 ---
-layout: default
+layout: post
 title: Electronic tagging
 ---

 #### Pesticide control

 Israel Ministry of Environmental Protection is deeply concerned with the illegal, improper and outrageous use of pesticides, hurting birds, wild animals and pets.
 [Link]

 #### Part of the problem - identification

 The part of the problem is that in order to successfully fulfil the law, the ministry has to provide 1:1 identification of the pesticide sources.
 This problem has not been resolved and lead to our idea.